OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 ### Add external feeds

-For Octopus to access the image stored in GCR, you need to enable the [google feed](https://octopus.com/docs/packaging-applications/package-repositories/guides/google-container-registry).
+For Octopus to access the image stored in GCR, you need to enable the [Google Container Registry feed](https://octopus.com/docs/packaging-applications/package-repositories/guides/google-container-registry).

 ### Set up deployment steps